-- The date the tender was published - The details of the Ministry and/or CA publishing the tender - Indication of whether the tender falls under the scope of the GPP criteria by entering 1 if applicable - Indication of whether the tender is compliant or not (if all the applicable GPP criteria have been inserted the CA needs to enter 1) - Indication of whether the tender can be classified as variant.
-This would be the case if the tender contains some GPP criteria but not all the applicable ones. - The tender or quotation title - The estimated budget of the tender or quotation - Indication of which GPP criteria are included in the tender by entering a 1 under the relevant column
+- The details of the Ministry and/or CA publishing the tender - The date the tender was published. - Indication of whether the tender falls under the scope of the GPP criteria by entering 1, if applicable. - The estimated total budget of the tender or quotation. - Indication of which GPP criteria are included in the tender by entering a the estimated greened budget for that specific item/service/work being procured, under the relevant column. - Any comments per call for procurement, if necessary.